 Soon after the motorcade had passed, we witnessed the smart troopers of the Governor General's bodyguard (a 175 years old unit in existence since the time of Warren Hastings), on horsebacks, coming down the hill.
 Then came the ceremonial coach carrying Lord and Lady Mountbatten.

-The ceremonial carriage carrying Lord and Lady Mountbatten emerged from Government House.
+The ceremonial carriage carrying Lord and Lady Mountbatten, flanked by the Governor-General's bodyguard.